orangetreefrog4/orangetreefrog4/README.md

 I like to do hacking stuff.
 I know Linux.

 ## Flipper Zero
-I do [Flipper Zero](https://flipperzero.one) hacking (go check it out if you don't know what that is).
+I have a [Flipper Zero](https://flipperzero.one). (go check it out if you don't know what that is).
 I have a few resouces somewhere in my repositories.
+Mostly BadUSB scripts.

 ## The web
 I have a website [here](https://orangetreefrog4.github.io/).